orangemug/sub_req/README.md

       }
     })

+If you wish your cookies to work across subdomains you'll need to set them on the top level domain.
+For example if you were using Rails the server on `sub1.domain.com` would set

+    Rails.application.config.session_store :active_record_store, {:domain => '.domain.com'}

 ## Build/Test
 To build/minify simply run the following from the base directory, you'll need coffeescript installed to use `cake`